 Demand for social housing is extremely high in Newham and we are not able to house the majority of people who apply.

 This is why you must complete the assessment.
 It helps you to create a personalised action plan which gives you advice on how you can best help yourself.
 Before you select the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
 This will help you to find your way back to My Newham after you have finished the form.

 3. Complete the housing register application form

-After completing the HED assessment you can return to My Newham where you will have the option to complete your application form.
+After you complete the HED assessment you can return to My Newham where you will have the option to complete your application form.

-If you are unable to finish it in one go, you can save your application and finish it later.
+If you are unable to finish the form in one go, you can save your application and finish it later.
 We will store it for up to four weeks from the date you start it.
-If you do not complete it within this period you must start again.
+If you do not complete it within this time the form will be cancelled and you must start again.

 Information you need to fill out a housing register application